AsaphHall/tfsco/docs/tfsco_10_min.md

 ### Classes

-All entities that are part of the TFSCO are classes.
-They represent common concepts of reality from the thin-film solar cell domain (terminologie).
+All entities that are present in the TFSCO are classes.
+They represent common concepts of reality from the thin-film solar cell domain.
 They also contain definitions, synonyms or alternative labels.

 ### Relations

-While the 'is_a' relation is a key-relation within thesauri and ontologies by providing a hierarchical (vertical) structure we provide further relations to describe the horizontal connections/interactions (e.g. the relation between a measurement and its input, which might include equipment settings and the device that is being measured)
+While the 'is_a' relation is a key-relation within thesauri and ontologies by providing a hierarchical (vertical) structure we provide further relations to describe the horizontal connections/interactions (e.g. the relation between a measurement and its input, which might include equipment settings and the device that is being measured).

 ## Data Items
 Within the TFSCO most measurement outputs, inputs and settings are *data items*.

 ### Assay Outputs

-The first date item we will look at are the *assay outputs*. *Assay outputs* describe anything that is the result of a measurement (assay).
+The first data item we will look at are the *assay outputs*. *Assay outputs* describe anything that is the result of a measurement (assay).
 For now they include *images* and *measurement datums*.

 ### Measurement Datums

 *Measurement Datums* are *datums*, that are the result of a measurement process. (e.g. the measured temperature of a hotplate (e.g. 75°C))

 ### Data Sets
 *Data Sets* represent aggregations of data.
-Profiles, like the path of a *print head* or a *voltage profile* and curves, like the *JV-* or *UVVIS-Curves*, are describes as *data sets*.
+Profiles, like the path of a *print head* or a *voltage profile*, and curves, like the *JV-* or *UVVIS-Curves*, are described as *data sets*.

 ### Scalar Datums